How can libraries and publishers shape the future of Open Access books

 COPIM intends to set up an open, community-led and controlled platform for libraries and presses to support one another, a structure which we want to develop together with the community of stakeholders (academics, publishers, librarians, researchers, and knowledge managers) that will be involved in and will be supporting and relying on the infrastructures, workflows and systems that COPIM will create for open access monographs.
 We want to emphasize horizontalist and cooperative knowledge-sharing endeavours between communities of professional-public academic practice.

-This was the second workshop in a series of three, and unlike the other two, focused on the UK context.
+This was the first workshop in a series of three, and the first of two US-focused events.

 As with the other workshops, the outcome of this workshop will be the establishment of a working group for (a) the long-term development of a consortial library funding platform, and (b) the identification and fostering of library-publisher experiments and projects that emphasise horizontal and cooperative knowledge-sharing between stakeholders (e.g. librarians, publishers, and researchers).